phoenixnap/springmvc-raml-plugin/springmvc-raml-plugin/README.md

 ### ignoredList
 (optional, default: empty) If classes or packages are included in this list, they will not be included in the generated model

+### dependencyPackagesList
+(optional, default: empty) If packages are included in this list, they will be also added to the packages that will be scanned

 ### documentationSuffix
 (optional, default: -doc.md) The file extension that will be used to determine files that should be included as documents and linked to the generated RAML file